pharo-ide/ClassAnnotation/README.md

 MySpecialAnnotation declaredInstancesFor: MyClass
 MySpecialAnnotation declaredInstancesDo: [:each | each logCr].
 ```
-Each annotation includes the annotated class and selector of declaration method.

 And you can query a class for all attached annotations:
 ```Smalltalk
 MyClass metaAnnotations
 MyClass metaAnnotationsDo: [:each | each logCr]
 ```
+Notice that each annotation includes the annotated class and the selector of declaration method.
+By queries annotation you are also retrieve related classes which is very suitable for implementation of various kind of system pluggability.

 ## Extending classes with meta information from external packages
 Because annotations are declared in the methods it provides interesting feature to extend meta information by external packages.